KirilGeorgiev247/Design-patterns/Creational/Prototype/README.md

 *cons*

 + hard part is to implement the Clone operation correctly.
-It's particularly tricky when object structures contain circular references. (we need deep copy not just copy most cases)
+It's particularly tricky when object structures contain circular references. (we need deep copy not just copy in most cases)

 *Extra*